YOU MIGHT LIKE TO KNOW MORE ABOUT…

 What about children?
 A nursery for newborns- toddlers is provided.
 Children ages 3- 6 sit with their parents until the Children’s Message that takes place near the table.
 Afterwards, they are invited to attend Children’s Worship led by volunteers until worship concludes, but are welcome to remain with parents or grandparents for the entire service.

 But what does this church do?
-To name just a few things: We are involved in the community through our financial and hands-on support of the Lawrenceville Co-Op (a local food pantry), Family Promise (we join others in hosting homeless families), and the Hope Clinic (who provides support to the uninsured and underinsured).
+To name just a few things: We are involved in the community through our financial and hands-on support of the Lawrenceville Co-Op (a local food pantry), Family Promise (we join other congregations in hosting homeless families), and the Hope Clinic (who provides support to the uninsured and under-insured).
 Our youth go on local and regional mission trips.
-Our church participates in the “Relay for Life” of the American Cancer Society and in 2016, will send four people to Guatemala to build clean-burning stoves and to plant trees and crops toward efforts of reforestation.
+We also support the Alliance for International Reforestation (AIR) Guatemala, building clean-burning stoves and planting trees towards efforts of reforestation; we alternate years, sending people one year and resources the next.

 How does LPC receive new members?
 We receive new members through profession of faith (usually for those new to the faith), reaffirmation of faith (usually for those who have not been active for some time), and transfer of church letter (for those moving their membership from another church).
 LPC receives new members every two-three months.
 Please speak to Pastor Ryan Jensen to learn more: firstname.lastname@example.org.

 Want to learn more?
 Come check us out on Sunday or make an appointment with the pastor.
-He would love to treat you to lunch or to a cup of coffee!
+If you are open to a conversation, he would love to meet with you after worship, treat you to lunch, or just meet over a cup of coffee at a local coffee shop.

 Who may receive communion?
 All the baptized faithful are welcome to Christ’s Table.